klees/ILIAS/docs/documentation/input-processing.md

 The [Data-library](../../src/Data) thus will be an important tool to tackle the primitive obsession.
 When, for example, dealing with passwords, the `Password` type in conjunction with typehints will allow PHP to help us installing guards against unintendedly publishing a password.
+The security gains that can be provided by using the library will mostly be on the structure-side of the policy/structure- scale that was presented in the core considerations.

 The library will also be a part of a good API design.
-It objects will allow IDEs to help developers, the methods on the objects are easier to find and document than keys in some array.
+Its objects will allow IDEs to help developers, the methods on the objects are easier to find and document than keys in some array.
 The off-the-shelf types in the library can help developers to save work.